bloodraven66/minimalist/_posts/2021-06-26-Neural-Image-Compression.md

 Peak Signal to noise ratio (PSNR) is used as a metric to measure compression capability.
 Other metrics such as MSE and MS-SSIM are also reported on Kodak dataset.

 <b>Discussion:</b><br>
 The neural compression scheme has two components to it - compression rate and distortion.
 A trade off exists between the two as better reconstruction can be obtained with larger latent structure to derive it from.
 The compression process involves a feature transformation into a latent space followed by quantisation.
 This can be stored as bits through arithmetic coding.
 This is then decoded and recontructed back into images.
-This is naturally perfomed by an autoencoder framework, where the entopy of the bits used to store the file can be represented by the entropy of the latent space and the distortion can be measured by the reconstruction error.
+This is naturally performed by an autoencoder framework, where the entopy of the bits used to store the file can be represented by the entropy of the latent space and the distortion can be measured by the reconstruction error.
 The papers summarised in this post is from 2017-18, so it may not be the state of the art as of 2021.
 The ideas here mainly consists of either a autoencoder with variational framework or models in latent space like PixelCNN for entropy coding.
 This field is closely related to generative modelling so it is natural to find that SOTA generative models do well here.
 The techniques are usually validated with metrics such as PSNR and MS-SSIM on datatsets such as kodak.
 It should be interesting to revisit this field again and look at some of the recent works soon.

-References:
+<b>References:</b>
 1. https://arxiv.org/abs/1703.00395
 2. https://arxiv.org/abs/1802.01436
 3. https://arxiv.org/abs/1801.04260